nsacyber/RandPassGenerator/README.md

 # RandPassGenerator
+RandPassGenerator 1.3
 The RandPassGenerator Java application is a simple command-line utility for generating random passwords, passphrases, and raw keys.
 It is designed very conservatively to ensure that the random values it provides offer full cryptographic strength requested by the user.
-This version of RandPassGenerator is only approved for generating random passwords and passphrases, it is not approved for the generation of raw keys.

 ### Usage Information

-To use RandPassGenerator, you'll need the Oracle Java Runtime Environment; any recent version should be sufficient, but version 8 is recommended.
+To use RandPassGenerator, you'll need the Oracle Java Runtime Environment; any recent version should be sufficient, but at a minimum version 9 is recommended.

-To run RandPassGenerator, once Java is installed, two batch script files have been provided (RandPasswordGenerator.bat and RandPassphraseGenerator.bat) to quickly generate a random password or passphrase.
-To use the scripts, unzip the RandPassGenerator.zip file in the C:\ drive (C:\RandPassGenerator) and run either the RandPasswordGenerator or RandPassphraseGenerator script.
-A text file containing the password or passphrase will be generated and saved in the C:\RandPassGenerator folder.

 The RandPassGenerator can also run from a terminal or console.
 The command-line syntax is simple: